OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Elemental Demise***.
 If the efreeti dies, its body disintegrates in a flash of fire and puff of smoke, leaving behind only equipment the efreeti was wearing or carrying.

 ***Innate Spellcasting***.
 The efreeti's innate spellcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
-It can innately cast the following spells, requiring no material components:
+It can innately cast the following spells, requiring no material **Components:**

-At will: *detect magic*
+At will: detect magic

-3/day each: *enlarge/reduce, tongues*
+3/day each: enlarge/reduce, tongues

-1/day each: *conjure elemental (fire elemental only), gaseous form, invisibility, major image, plane shift, wall of fire*
+1/day each: conjure elemental (fire elemental only), gaseous form, invisibility, major image, plane shift, wall of fire

 ###### Actions